Xylophone

 The Shrutibox is used to produce lasting sounds.
 The construction style is the same as with the Harmonium, but the inner space is smaller and thus much more practical.
 The range of notes is one octave.

-In India the Shrutibox is an accompaniment in the traditional music; in the West it is mainly used for overtone singing.
+In India the Shrutibox is an accompaniment in traditional music; in the West it is mainly used for overtone singing.

 |